 We will use donations to help every animal feel like they are one of our own.
 We will always use donation money responsibly and reasonably.
 Initially most of the donations will have to assist us in turning the Dansville, NY barn to have a shelter for dogs.
 Otherwise, all donations will be used for food, toys, beds, blankets, leashes, collars, cat litter, veterinarian bills, training, and anything else animals we take in will need.
-We will also donate to other nonprofit organizations that have similar missions to our own.
+We will also donate to other nonprofit organizations that have similar missions to our own once we are able to complete our mission with the barn.
 We do not just take money donations either!
 We will take donations of food, blankets, collars, leashes, cat litter, gift cards, some furniture - anything helps?

 John and I have been talking for many years about starting something that will help animals and people during natural disasters such as hurricanes, tornadoes, fires, etc. The Hurricanes over the years have devastated a large number of people and animals.
 We understood that many people did not know what to do, or were just overwhelmed and took off without thinking of their animals, but they needed help too.
 The amount of animals housed in kennels after the storm made us wish we could do more to make a difference.

 John, a Staff Sergeant in the National Guard, was recently seeking promotion within his chemical, biological, radiological, and nuclear MOS and currently works for FEMA.
 He is hoping to make a difference in areas most affected by natural disasters.
 He has recently completed his Bachelors degree in Homeland Security and Emergency Management.

 Together, with me and my medical background, we can use our Sanctuary to start off by helping animals needing a home, and as we grow, we hope to do more to help people.
 Our dreams include training dogs to become service, therapy, or companion dogs for our veterans or disabled.